 Small, reasonable exaggerations will likely fly under the radar, and are sometimes entirely permissible.
 For example, saying you drove about $200,000 in sales last year when you actually generated $140,000 isn’t anything to worry about.
 It’s reasonable to round up or give a best estimate for quantitative figures, especially if you’re unsure of the exact amount.
 In this case, do nothing — you're going to be fine.

-Obviously, gross exaggerations made in bad faith are less acceptable, and may be discovered in a reference check.
-For example, saying you led a project when you barely assisted in it — or inflating your impact by an order of magnitude and representing a contribution worth several thousand as one worth a few million — don’t count as best guesses, and are in danger of being detected.
+Obviously, gross exaggerations made in bad faith are less acceptable and more likely to be discovered.
+For example, saying you led a project when you barely assisted in it — or inflating your impact and representing a contribution worth several thousand as one worth a few million — don’t count as best guesses.
 In most cases, you shouldn't do anything about it — but this will depend on the employer and their reference check practices.
 Read the sections below for more.

 If you used a different job title